eventide-project/schema/README.md

 A Schema::DataStructure that implements the `import(data)` method can intercept the input data that the class is constructed with.
 The data can be modified and customized by this method, and the object's attributes can be manipulated.

-Note that the import stage of construction of a data structure happens before the attributes are assigned to the object.
+Note that the import stage of construction of a data structure from hash data happens before the input hash's attributes are assigned to the object.
+The `import` method directly modifies the input hash data.

 ```ruby
 class Address